-Black History Museum: The National Museum of African American History and Culture (NMAAHC) is a museum operated by the Smithsonian Institution that can be found on the National Mall in Washington, District of Columbia, in the United States.
+One of the most important Black History museums is the National Museum of African American History and Culture (NMAAHC).
+It is a museum operated by the Smithsonian Institution that can be found on the National Mall in Washington, District of Columbia, in the United States.
 It started running in December 2003, and President Barack Obama led the opening ceremony in September 2016 when it opened to the public for the first time.

 The first efforts to create a museum emphasizing African American history and culture were made in 1915.
 However, the modern push for such an organization did not begin until the 1970s.
 The museum would be controlled by the federal government and display African-American history and culture.